How to stop Gambling Colorado

 Are You Gambling Online Colorado?

 Gambling online in Colorado has become legal recently.
-While there are not any self-exclusion programs for online casinos, people have the option to use apps like Gamban to prevent themselves from gambling online.
+While there are no self-exclusion programs for online casinos, people can use apps like Gamban to prevent themselves from gambling online.

 For example, one person, Mark, decided to install Gamban on his devices because he had difficulty controlling his urge to gamble.
 After installing it, he found that all gambling sites were blocked, and he could no longer access them.
 The Gamban app is also helpful because it is hard to uninstall it before your subscription ends.